b3rendsh/bbx80/README.md

 There are 3 different editions for a typical Z80/Z180 retrocomputer (e.g. rcbus)

 **A: VT100**
-As a reference I have implemented the standard CP/M 2.2 (compatible) version of BBC BASIC with some enhancements for a VT100 console.
+As a reference I have implemented the standard CP/M 2.2 (compatible) version of BASIC with some enhancements for a VT100 console.

 **B: Basic**
 Includes VT100 console and TMS9918A or compatible graphics card commands.